 - Nomination of Guardians

-- Beneficiary designations for life insurance and pension
+- Beneficiary designations for life insurance and qualified accounts

 - Gifting to reduce one’s taxable estate